 For over twenty years Haddad has led the Conservation Corridors project, studying rare butterflies in the world.
 One, the St. Francis’ Satyr, lives only on one army base and mainly within artillery ranges.
 Another, Miami Blue, lives on small, remote islands west of Key West.
 His experimental research on the rarest butterflies has advanced methods for restoration and recovery.
 Michigan is a natural place for new phases of his research, as we are home to three endangered butterfly species.

-Haddad was recently featured in the The New Faces of MSU AgBioResearch FUTURES magazine, as well as the KBS 2017-2018 Annual Report and video highlighting the Haddad lab’s their first field season at KBS.
+Haddad was recently featured in the The New Faces of MSU AgBioResearch FUTURES magazine, as well as the KBS 2017-2018 Annual Report and video highlighting the Haddad lab’s first field season at KBS.